ailinzi/xianlinzi/Pooling-FAQ.md

 ## Where can I see the Chia Pool Reference Code?
 Note: this is a work in progress draft and likely to change before 1.0 release.

+Please note this is Work In Progress (WIP), and not fully functional yet.
 You can find it here: https://github.com/Chia-Network/pool-reference